floatpoint-team/applicant-tracking-repo/README.md

 ### Why would I use this "Applicant Tracking Repo"?

-Hiring is literally the process of choosing who you are going to work with.
-Threads of discussion about applicants will guide your decision making process.
+Each organization grow differently.
+There is no cookie-cutter method for evaluating who you will end up working with on a daily basis.
+Like any important project, iteration and incremental changes are necessary for success.

+This "Applicant Tracking Repo" provides guides, checklists, and a basic set of features (well, GitHub's features actually) for hiring.
+Hopefully, this will be useful as you slowly develop a more mature hiring process for your organization.

+## How It Works

-If you're familiar with GitHub issues and projects, the existing workflows are actually quite nice as an ATS:
+If you're familiar with GitHub issues and projects, then these existing workflows are actually quite nice for tracking applicants:

 | Hiring Concept | GitHub Equivalent |
 |-|-|